School of Ballooning: Origins

 In 1862 two Royal Engineers officers, who had seen balloons being used in the American Civil War, drew the attention of the War Office to the potential use of balloons for observation.
 These officers demonstrated balloons to the army, but it was only in 1878 that the War Office directed Captain James Templer, an army reservist and experienced balloonist, to set up a small unit of Royal Engineers which became known as the School of Ballooning.

 History

 At Woolwich

 Initially the School was based at the Royal Arsenal, Woolwich.
 In 1878 the school constructed and flew a hydrogen-filled balloon of 10000 ft3 capacity.
 By 1879 the unit had five balloons.
 In 1880 military balloon training and demonstration took place at Aldershot.
 After a tragic incident in 1881 Templer concentrated on development of balloons rather than making ascents himself.

 At Chatham

 In 1882 the School moved to the School of Military Engineering at Chatham where they discovered that Goldbeater's skin was superior balloon fabric than the material they had used previously – in particular it was easier to stow for transport.
 Templer also took out a patent for the use of unmanned balloons for "balloon photography" of the ground below.

+Templer collaborated in a series of successful unmanned balloon photography experiments, which Major Henry Elsdale conducted in Halifax, Nova Scotia in 1882 and 1883.
+Elsdale would continue those experiments in map-accurate aerial photography through the 1880s, after he returned to England.